 - Some investments (such as mutual funds) impose additional fees that will reduce the value of your investment over time. - You pay our fee quarterly even if we do not buy or sell securities. - If you only request consultation services, we charge hourly fees for which we invoice you for after we complete our engagement.
 This fee does not include fees for implementing recommendations made.
-This means we have an incentive to recommend additional services to you for which additional fees are charged. - Our clearing firm will charge you additional fees, such as annual account fees, shipping and handling fees, and possibly alternative investment fees, TOD fees, and checking account fees if you choose those services. - Please click here or carefully review our Form ADV, Part 2A Firm Brochure, particularly Item 5, or our Part 2A Appendix 1 Wrap Fee Brochure, to understand the fees and costs you will pay.
+This means we have an incentive to recommend additional services to you for which additional fees are charged. - Our clearing firm will charge you additional fees, such as annual account fees, shipping and handling fees, and possibly alternative investment fees, TOD fees, and checking account fees if you choose those services. - Please click here or carefully review our Form ADV, Part 2A Firm Brochure, particularly Item 5, to understand the fees and costs you will pay.